molily/molily.de/_posts/2017-12-21-robust-javascript.md

 The most flexible and powerful JavaScript linter is **[ESlint](https://eslint.org/)**.
 It is written in JavaScript and runs on Node.js.

-ESlint consists of a ECMAScript [parser](#parsing-errors) and [numerous rules](https://eslint.org/docs/rules/) that examine the Abstract Syntax Tree (AST).
+ESlint consists of an ECMAScript [parser](#parsing-errors) and [numerous rules](https://eslint.org/docs/rules/) that examine the Abstract Syntax Tree (AST).
 The rules search for pitfalls in your code, for deprecated language idioms, for inconsistencies and code style violations.

-When a rule finds a violation, it outputs a warning or error you can see on the command line or in your editor.
+When a rule finds a violation, it outputs a warning or an error you can see on the command line or in your editor.
 Some rules, especially stylistic rules, may automatically fix the problem by changing the source file.

 In addition to the built-in rules, ESlint is fully extensible via plugins.
 A lot of libraries and ecosystems have created ESlint plugins that check for the respective best practices.
 For example, there are [rules for writing React.js code](https://github.com/yannickcr/eslint-plugin-react) and [rules that check React/JSX code for accessibility issues](https://github.com/evcohen/eslint-plugin-jsx-a11y).